Adventure Travel in Vancouver - by Land & Sea

 With thousands of inlets and coves, Vancouver is the ultimate location for sea kayaking, whether beginner or expert.
 Popular destinations include False Creek and Indian Arm, a glacial fjord carved into a magnificent stretch of mountain that is 18 kilometres (11 miles) long.
 You can spend an hour on the water, a half day or even a week exploring the region if you are so inclined.
 Deep Cove Canoe & Kayak Centre, Ecomarine Paddlesport Centres, Lotus Land Tours and other operators offer rentals and exciting tours.

 Both one-day and multi-day fishing trips allow visitors to experience the breathtaking beauty of Vancouver’s rivers and inlets.
 Whatever style of fishing you’d like to try -- fly, spin, bait; or what you’d like to catch -- salmon, trout, halibut, or cod; there’s something for every angler.
 While there are plentiful options within the metro Vancouver area, British Columbia is also known for its backcountry fishing experiences.
 With 20,000 kilometres (12,500 miles) of coastline, 25,000-plus lakes, and countless rivers and streams, there are virtually endless saltwater and freshwater fishing opportunities.
 Some are so pristine, you’ll need a floatplane just to get there.
+Or for the ultimate angling adventure, SKY Helicopters will whisk you to some of the region’s best fishing spots.
+Aboard your custom jet boat, your private guide will have you reeling in trout, char and salmon before you know it!
 Search our directory for more info on fishing trips.

 The waterways surrounding Vancouver are a fantastic place to go whale and wildlife watching.
 Depending on the adventure you chose, expect to see everything from migrating Orca, humpback and grey whales, to frolicking dolphins, sea lions, seals and other wildlife.
 Tour boats range from covered or uncovered high-speed zodiacs to larger-scale ships.
 The season generally runs from April to October.
 Some operators, such as Wild Whales Vancouver, leave from Granville Island while others leave downtown or from ports just outside Vancouver.